alefore/edge/README.md

 ## 1. Introduction

-Edge is a terminal-based text editor.
+Edge is a terminal-based text editor for GNU/Linux.

 This document describes the use of Edge.
 In Edge, key sequences are bond to specific commands.
 These sequences are given in this document between quotes.